rahul-shanker-23/group-app/README.md

 <h1>Group Chat App API Documentation</h1>

 The Group Chat App API provides developers with the tools to integrate group messaging functionality into their applications.
-This documentation outlines the Features, How to run, How to test and execute API.
+This documentation outlines the Features, How to run, How to test and API Endpoints.

 ## Features
 - Admin